zacnees3/getting-started-with-github-copilot/.github/steps/3-copilot-edits.md

 1. **Accept or Discard**: Review each suggested edit and choose which to keep.
 1. **Iterate**: If needed, provide follow-up instructions to refine the changes.

-### :keyboard: Activity: Use Copilot to add a new feature!
+### :keyboard: Activity: Use Copilot to add a new feature! :rocket:

 1. If the Copilot Chat panel is not visible, please reopen it.